appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 ### A Note on Sections

-TODO Hyaline scans the markdown document and extracts any sections it encounters.
-It identifies each section by name, and preserves any section level hierarchy it find.
+Hyaline scans the markdown document and extracts any sections it encounters.
+It identifies each section by name, and preserves any section level hierarchy it finds when saving the sections to the data set.

-Note that when storing the ID of the section it replaces any "/" characters with "_", as Hyaline uses "/" to separate sections in the ID if a sub-section (i.e. `Section 1/Section 1.1`).
+Note that when Hyaline stores the ID of the section it replaces any "/" characters with "_".
+Hyaline uses "/" when generating an ID for a sub-section, as the ID includes the name(s) of the parent sections as well as the name of the sub-section (e.g. `Section 1/Section 1.1`).

 ## Adding Metadata